 The Amazing Grace Documentary is screened by the White House.

 When working on site with your equipment, I work according to the standards of the CA Department of Industrial Relations and bill accordingly.
-I do ask for "off street" parking so I can be focused on my work.
+I do ask for "off street" parking so I can be focused on my work and not worry about feeding a meter.

 I prefer to work from my own studio when applicable.
 I am much more linent with the time spent working as I do not have the commute and am working on top-notch equipment setup with the specific applications I use.
 I support a fast internet connection and can share desktop and media remotely.
 I do ask that you provide FTP access for the sharing of media files.